 Fingerprint Jewelry and How We Make It!

-In about 3 to 4 weeks you will receive your finished fingerprint made into a jewelry charm.
+In about 3-4 weeks you will receive your finished fingerprint jewelry charm.